Reading Bob Sutton’s Book Good Boss, Bad Boss reminded me of all the great bosses I have met.

-The theme of “what does it feel like to work for me” continually proves to show that many, many leaders have no idea.
+The theme of “what does it feel like to work for me” shows that many leaders have no idea.

-When asked, “When I speak with the staff what would they say it is like working for you?” it is too easy to fall into positive illusion.
+When asked, “When I speak with the staff, what would they say it is like working for you?” it is too easy to fall into an optimistic illusion.

-Bosses slip into this because, they are the boss! and not matter how hard they try that STINK of BOSS cannot be removed.
+Bosses slip into this because they are the boss!
+And no matter how hard they try, that STINK of BOSS cannot be removed.

 - How much do you talk compared to your followers?